JustMarvell/RougueChest/README.md

    - Only the original targeted piece is ever removed — team members return to their original board squares regardless of outcome.
    - If the King is the piece that loses combat, the game ends immediately.

-> **Current state:** Steps 2–4 (`CaptureTeamSelection`) exist as standalone logic but are not yet wired into the flow. `CaptureCombatResolver` currently skips straight from step 1 to a headless 1v1 resolution and calls `GameState.ResolveCapture` directly.
-Wiring team selection in is the next integration task.
+> **Current state:** Steps 1–6 are wired end-to-end — `CaptureTeamSelection` drives the highlight/pick UI via `BoardInputHandler`, and `BoardView.ResolveActiveSelection` hands the finished picks to `CaptureCombatResolver`/`CombatState`, which runs the full N-vs-N encounter with the 3D stage, camera, and UI, then calls back into `GameState.ResolveCapture`.
+Both attacker and defender team selection are currently manual (no AI opponent yet).

 **Open questions (deferred):**
 - Enemy AI / opposing player team selection — manual like the player, or auto-picked for now until AI exists?